solana-labs/solana-web3.js/packages/webcrypto-ed25519-polyfill/README.md

 > [!WARNING]
 > Because this package's implementation of Ed25519 key generation exists in userspace, it can't guarantee that the keys you generate with it are non-exportable.
 Untrusted code running in your JavaScript context may still be able to gain access to and/or exfiltrate secret key material.

+> [!NOTE]
+> Native `CryptoKeys` can be stored in IndexedDB but the keys created by this polyfill can not.
+This is because, unlike native `CryptoKeys`, our polyfilled key objects can not implement the [structured clone algorithm](https://www.w3.org/TR/WebCryptoAPI/#cryptokey-interface-clone).

 ## Usage

 Environments that support Ed25519 (see https://github.com/WICG/webcrypto-secure-curves/issues/20) do not require this polyfill.